Christmas Fondue Party

 Finally we moved everything over to the table for dessert.

 The chocolate fondue is in a double boiler fondue pot.
-There is water in the pot, and the ceramic bowl with the chocolate is sitting in it so it doesn’t burn.
-I also used this one for the cheese, and it really worked well.
-If you don’t have enough fondue pots to host a party though don’t worry.
+I think this is one of the best fondue pots.
+There is water in the pot, and the ceramic bowl with the chocolate is sitting in it so it doesn’t burn on the bottom of the pot.
+With a regular fondue pot, try to regulate the heat so that it’s a low heat for the swiss cheese fondue or chocolate fondue.
+I also used the double boiler type fondue pot for the cheese, and it really worked well and is an excellent choice.
+If you don’t have enough fondue pots to host a fondue party though don’t worry.
 Most of these were picked up at thrift stores.
 They’re easy to find.
+And also look for an electric fondue maker as a great option for oil fondue.

 With a Christmas Fondue Party to celebrate with girl friends, life really is a party.